k98kurz/mycelium-network-specification/draft-spec.md

 network.
 - Ring, unidirectional: @todo
 - Ring, bidirectional: @todo
-- Hub-and-spoke: each host with address assignment authority has discretion to assign address blocks to its guests to make them hosts/routers and should do so if a guest attests to accessing multiple nodes that the host cannot access and all its policy requirements are met.
-Each host address assignment will include the digital signature chain proving authority delegated from the admin keys set in the network configuration.
+- Spanning tree: each host with address assignment authority has discretion to assign address blocks to its guests to make them hosts/routers and should do so if a guest attests to accessing multiple nodes that the host cannot access and all its policy requirements are met.
+Each host address assignment will include the digital signature chain proving authority delegated from the admin keys set in the network configuration or a proof of origin election.

 ### 5.5 Verification of Address Assignment by Peers